kubeshop/kusk-gateway/docs/guides/mocking.md

 ## How does Mocking work?

-Kusk Gateway makes mocking of your APIs extremely easy; simply add the `x-kusk.mocking` property to your API (globally or at any other level) to enable the mocking of responses using the provided in OpenAPI spec response definition [examples object](https://swagger.io/specification/#example-object).
+Kusk Gateway makes mocking of your APIs extremely easy; simply add the `x-kusk.mocking` property to your API (globally or at any other level) to enable the mocking of responses using the examples provided in an OpenAPI definition - [examples object](https://swagger.io/specification/#example-object).

 Either `example:` (singular) or `examples:` (plural) are supported, however with multiple objects in `examples`, the response will include only one from that object map.
 If both are specified, singular (`example`) has the priority over plural.